 A rare opportunity awaits with this 1.3-acre vacant lot in the desirable Linwood Development, one of Philipsburg's premier subdivisions.
 The property is prepped for your dream home with preliminary driveway designs and cleared space.
 Public water and electricity are available, and a 2021 perc test has been approved, ensuring ease of building.Don't miss out on one of the few remaining lots in this

-Welcome to 334 Hemlock Street, nestled in the charming south side of Philipsburg.
-This property offers a cozy 0.11 acres of land and is conveniently fenced in, perfect for children and pets to play.
-Inside, you'll find three bedrooms and one bathroom.
-The home is equipped with a mini split system, providing efficient heating and cooling throughout the year, while the pellet stove offers a warm
+Welcome to 334 Hemlock Street, located in the charming south side of Philipsburg.
+This property features a cozy 0.11-acre fenced lot, ideal for children and pets to play safely.
+Inside, you will find three bedrooms and one bathroom.
+The home is equipped with a mini-split system, providing efficient heating and cooling year-round.
+Additionally, a pellet stove serves as a warm and rustic backup

 Beautiful +/- 1.06 acre building lot in the desirable Linwood neighborhood of Philipsburg.
 Looking to build your dream home?
 Look no further!
 Schedule your showing today!